thaiminh2022/KitchenChaos2D/README.md

 }
 ```

-If you are using this method, you **HAVE TO** reset the singleton everytime you re-enter your scene, since godot does not do that automatically for you.
+If you are using this method, you **HAVE TO** reset the singleton every time you re-enter your scene, since Godot does not do that automatically for you.
-One method is to have a reseter that automatically reset everytime before you enter the scene that contains the singleton.
+One method is to have a reset-er that automatically resets every time before you enter the scene that contains the singleton.

 ```cs
 public class ClassName {